amithegde/amithegde.github.io/_posts/2015-6-28-decoupling-tableentity-while-using-azure-storage.md

 }
 {% endhighlight %}

-PartitionKey, RowKey, Timestamp and ETag are the default properties each entity on Azure Storage possess. `StorageTableEntityBase` class defined above lets us to contain these properties, copied over from the entity.
+PartitionKey, RowKey, Timestamp and ETag are the default properties each entity on Azure Storage possesses. `StorageTableEntityBase` class defined above lets us to contain these properties, copied over from the entity.

 Let us create an adapter class which implements `ITableEntity`: